Top of the page

-Peptic ulcers are sores on the inside of the stomach or the small intestine (such as a duodenal ulcer).
-They are usually caused by an infection with bacteria or from use of non-steroidal anti-inflammatory drugs (NSAIDs).
+Peptic ulcers are sores on the inside of the stomach.
+Or they may be on the inside of the small intestine (such as a duodenal ulcer).
+They are most often caused by an infection with bacteria or from use of non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs include aspirin, ibuprofen (Advil), and naproxen (Aleve).

 Your doctor may have prescribed medicine to reduce stomach acid.
 You also may need to take antibiotics if your peptic ulcers are caused by an infection.
-You can help yourself heal and keep ulcers from coming back by making some changes in your lifestyle.
+You can help yourself heal and keep ulcers from coming back.
+You can do this by making some changes in your lifestyle.
 Quit smoking.
 Limit alcohol.

 Go to https://www.healthwise.net/patientEd